mandober/rust-debrief/appendix/terminology.md

 ## Algebraic data type
 Algebraic data type is a kind of composite type, a type formed by combining other types.
 Two common classes of algebraic types are product types and sum types, also called tagged or disjoint unions or variant types.

+## Abstract Syntax Tree
+Abstract syntax tree (AST) is abstract syntactic structure of the source code, representing the structure of the program.
+This tree data sturture is an intermediate product of compilation, where each node of the tree denotes a construct occurring in the source code.
+As a ballpark example, an expression `x = 6` would have a subroot node, named "=", with two children, "x" and "6".

 ## Aliasing
 Aliasing is situation in which a data location in memory can be accessed through different symbolic names in the program; modifying the data through one name implicitly modifies the value associated with all aliased names, which may not be expected.
 As a result, aliasing makes it particularly difficult to understand, analyze and optimize programs.
 Rust allows read-only aliasing.

+## Alignment
+Alignment is the way a data structure (value, object) is layed-out and accessed in memory.
+A memory access is aligned when the address of data is a multiple of its size.
+It specifies what addresses must be used to store a particular value.
+It is always a power of two.

 ## Application Binary Interface
 ABI defines how to call a function at the assembly level.
 Languages define which ABI the external function uses to call its code.

+## Arity
+Arity refers to the number of arguments a function or operator takes.
+Languages that support automatic partial application, only have unary functions.
+Such functions are unary (arity is 1); functions that take two arguments are binary; generally all functions are n-ary.

 ## Assembly
 An assembler language (asm), is a low-level programming language in which there is a very strong, but often not one-to-one, correspondence between the language and the architecture's machine code instructions.
 Assembly language may also be called symbolic machine code.